 Reach Out to First-Time Casual Users

 If you’ve ever downloaded a free version of a data discovery tool, you’ve seen the vendor’s CRM back-end in action.
 Via automation and an inside sales force, users who have downloaded the software are periodically contacted, asked if they need help, and reminded of free resources.
-Tools such as EV Technologies’ Sherlock can help you identify new users.
 Being able to cross-reference a user ID to an email address or phone number is key here.
 New users can also be identified by studying access requests submitted to the help desk.

 Know Your Influencers

 Desktop data discovery tools succeed not only because they create valuable content, but the person using it becomes a passionate evangelist for the product.
 In most organizations, these folks are known as “power users” and are sometimes noted as such in the BI security structure.
 However, just being labeled a power user doesn’t necessarily mean that you are one.
-Once again, tools such as EV Technologies’ Sherlock can help you identify power users by their actual activity, not just their designation in a security group (although Sherlock can do both).
 Look for users that create and share a large amount of content.
 Because power users tend to push boundaries, it can also be helpful to look at the number and type of service requests users submit to the help desk.